From A Room: Volume 1: Commercial performance

 From A Room: Volume 1 debuted at number two on the US Billboard 200 with 219,000 album-equivalent units, of which 202,000 were pure album sales, Stapleton's highest first week sales.
 The album also debuted at number one on the Top Album Sales chart.
 It had the largest sales week for a country album in more than a year-and-a-half; the last country artist to sell more in a week was Luke Bryan with Kill the Lights (2015).
 With 658,000 copies sold in the US throughout 2017 (800,000 album-equivalent units), From A Room: Volume 1 was the country's sixth highest-selling album of the year, and the best-selling country album.
 It has sold 942,600 copies in the US as of October 2019.

 In Canada, it debuted at number one on the Canadian Albums Chart.
-It was certified Platinum in the US and Gold in Canada.
+It was certified double platinum in the US and platinum in Canada.
 Volume 1 is the best-selling country album of 2017.

 Track listing

-Track listing adapted from the iTunes Store.

 All tracks are produced by Dave Cobb and Chris Stapleton.